ALee1303/Sphere-Raycasting/README.md

 ```C#
 private SortedList<float,GameObject> interactSortedByAngle;
 ```
 The list takes in every interactable object found by the SphereCast.
 Before each insertion, the angle from the center is calculated and used as a key to be compared.
-The script does this by calling the funtion below.
+The script does this by calling the function below.
 ```C#
 private void collectInteractables()//find and store all interactables
 {